 The Michigan Center for Materials Characterization, also known as (MC)2, is the University of Michigan’s facility dedicated to the micron and nanoscale imaging and analysis of materials.
-Only two years old, (MC)2, housed in Building 22 of the North Campus Research Complex, continues on its successful path to provide state-of-the-art instruments, professional training, and in-depth education for students and researchers from all across campus, local industry, and fellow academic institutions.
+The center, housed in Building 22 of the North Campus Research Complex, provides state-of-the-art instruments, professional training, and in-depth education for students and other internal researchers, fellow academic institutions, and local industry.
 (MC)2 supports a diverse multi-disciplinary user base of more than 450 users from various colleges and departments, 100+ internal research groups, and over 20 non-academic companies.

 The center is also in the process of upgrading the camera on the JEOL 3100R05 microscope to facilitate in-situ imaging, fast acquisition video recording, and low-dose electron energy loss spectroscopy, by installing a Gatan K2 camera.